jastakhova/consensual/README.md

 ### Alpha Release (v0): 2018 Q4
 #### Urgent tasks
-- Suggest on mobile device click
-- Title and description are ugly in proposal page
 - What to do if email of invitee doesn’t match? - send inviteeId in the link to Consensual from email
 - Some facebook accounts doesn’t show email  - why?